haresfaiez/haresfaiez.github.io/_posts/2023-05-21-how-to-write-a-property-based-testing-library-erlang-vs-haskell.md

     | ...
 ```

-The common attirbutes
-are the generator, the list of shrinkers, and the list of constraints:
+The common attributes are the generator, the list of shrinkers, and the list of constraints:
 `generators`, `shrinkers`, and `constraints`.

 PropEr puts generation logic inside a module named `proper_gen`.